RoadBotics is an infrastructure technology company that uses machine learning to assess roads. But what does that mean?

 Image: Labeling “NOT ROAD”

-RoadBotics trained personnel draw on images with a digital paintbrush to indicate different distresses such as unsealed cracks, alligator cracks, potholes, cold patches, sealants and so on until we have every object in the image categorized like how we want the computer to later categorize new images.
+RoadBotics trained personnel to draw on images with a digital paintbrush to indicate different distresses such as unsealed cracks, alligator cracks, potholes, cold patches, sealants and so on until we have every object in the image categorized like how we want the computer to later categorize new images.
 In addition, each image is assigned a rating by a road expert.
 Therefore each image has both distresses labeled as well as the final desired rating.